maelvls/homebrew-amc/README.md

 ~~This tap also features precompiled binaries (called _bottle_) built on Travis CI.
-As for testing, a cron job runs tests the installation of the bottle on Travis CI every night (as well as `brew linkage auto-mutiple-choice`) in order to check that the bottle is still working.~~ For now the bottles are disabled (build time is 8 minutes instead of 30 seconds) but it still works perfectly! (see below news)
+As for testing, a cron job runs tests the installation of the bottle on Travis CI every night (as well as `brew linkage auto-mutiple-choice`) in order to check that the bottle is still working.~~ For now the bottles for both `amc-pango` and `auto-multiple-choice` are disabled (build time is 15 minutes instead of 30 seconds) but it still works perfectly! (see below news)

 [![Build Status][build-status-img]][build-status]